eth-cscs/Prace-5IP/docs/linear_algebra/README.md

 and many vendors and software providers use it as the basis of their own high-performance math libraries.
 However, there currently exists no distributed GPU-enabled library.
-Other packages for linear algebra with GPU support (or without GPU support but with better performances) exist, but they have different interfaces, therefore major change in the application code to adopt them.
+Other packages for linear algebra with GPU support (or without GPU support but with better performances) exist, but they have different interfaces, therefore major changes in the application code are needed to adopt them.

 # Goals